yaramohamadi/DomainGuidance/README.md

 ## Guidance without Control

-This script applies DogFit on DiT without Control:
+This script applies DogFit on DiT without Control with a focus on optimizing FD_DINOV2:

 ```bash
 bash scripts/run_DogFit.sh \